damianhakert/damianhakert.github.io/source/_posts/2015-09-22-gitlab-8-0-released.markdown

 ### Upgrade barometer

+4 possible cases:

+1. new user: gets both by default
+1. gitlab users: update omnibus, get ci by default
+1. gitlab 7.14, ci 7.14 on same server: update to 8.0, semi-automatic migration necessary.
+1. separate CI: upgrade Ci to 8.0 (final version), backup, transfer backup, semi-automatic migration

+disable-ci page for time of migraitons.

+Downtime only for Ci, not GitLabs while migrating CI.

+WAITING FOR NEW DOCS WITH MIGRATION PROCEDURE

 *** DESCRIBE HOW INVOLVED THE MIGRATIONS ARE.
 CAN USERS EXPECT MUCH DOWNTIME? ***
 *** CHECK IF THERE ARE ANY MIGRATIONS THAT REMOVE OR CHANGE COLUMNS. ***